ParisMonson/CV/README.md

 # Interests

-I have an inquisitive mind that I like to keep busy, so I listen to podcasts and read numerous blogs on all sorts of different subjects, from current affairs, x to tech.
+I have an inquisitive mind that I like to keep busy, so I listen to podcasts and read numerous blogs on all sorts of different subjects, from current affairs, and psychology, to tech.
 Learning about the world in general has always been an interest of mine, so podcasts like Lex Friedman’s, where he interviews a wide variety of guests are a regular listen for me.

 I enjoy switching off by playing chess or sports and I like to meditate before I start my day.
 I’m a keen footballer and keep fit at the gym.